Opium withdrawal can include a variety of health complications that can continue for several days.

 - Dilated pupils

 - Rapid heartbeat

 Opium withdrawal symptoms can be uncomfortable.
-However, the U.S. National Library of Medicine states that the effects of opium, opiate and opioid withdrawal are rarely life-threatening.
+However, the U.S. National Library of Medicine states that the effects of opium, opiate and opioid withdrawal are not life-threatening.

-Many people who deal with opium, opiate or opioid withdrawal symptoms deal with cravings to use the substance.
-These individuals may use opium products to reduce their withdrawal symptoms.
-But a recurrence of opium use can increase the risk of overdose.
+Many people who deal with opium withdrawal symptoms deal with cravings to use the substance.
+These individuals may use opium products to reduce their withdrawal symptoms, but a recurrence of opium use can increase the risk of overdose.
 An untreated overdose can lead to death.

 Many health care professionals do not recommend withdrawing from opium at home because individuals often do not know how to properly manage their withdrawal symptoms.
-These people may not know what symptoms will form nor when these effects will occur.
+They may not know what symptoms will form nor when these effects will occur.